 - Exposure to harsh weather conditions causing dryness and irritation.

-This condition disrupts normal pigmentation and barrier function of skin cells.
-The yellow tint may arise from accumulated scales mixed with dried secretions creating a crusty appearance.
+This condition disrupts normal barrier function of skin cells.
+The yellow tint may arise from accumulated scales, dried serum, or crusting on inflamed skin rather than true permanent pigmentation.

 Nutritional Deficiencies Affecting Skin Color

 Your diet profoundly impacts your skin tone and health.
-Deficiencies in specific vitamins can manifest as changes in pigmentation including yellowish discoloration around delicate areas like the mouth.
+Deficiencies in specific vitamins can manifest as changes in skin texture, healing, and pigmentation, including uneven discoloration around delicate areas like the mouth.

-Vitamin B12 deficiency can cause hyperpigmentation due to its role in DNA synthesis and cell turnover.
+Vitamin B12 deficiency can cause hyperpigmentation in some people because of its role in DNA synthesis and cell turnover.
 Similarly:

-- Vitamin A deficiency: Results in dry flaky skin prone to color changes.
+- Vitamin A deficiency: Can contribute to dry, rough, flaky skin that becomes more prone to irritation and visible color changes.

-These deficiencies often coincide with other symptoms such as fatigue, brittle nails, hair thinning, or neurological issues.
-Blood tests confirm these deficits for targeted supplementation.
+These deficiencies often coincide with other symptoms such as fatigue, brittle nails, hair thinning, mouth soreness, dizziness, numbness, tingling, or neurological issues.
+Blood tests confirm these deficits so treatment can be targeted instead of guessed.

 The Role of Carotenemia

-Carotenemia is another reason for yellowish skin but usually affects palms and soles more than just around the mouth.
-It occurs when excessive consumption of carotene-rich foods (carrots, pumpkins) leads to carotene accumulation under the skin surface.
+Carotenemia is another reason for yellowish or yellow-orange skin, but it usually affects the palms and soles most noticeably.
+It can also be seen in areas such as the face or nasolabial folds in some people.
+It occurs when excessive consumption of carotene-rich foods, such as carrots, pumpkins, sweet potatoes, and some leafy greens, leads to carotene accumulation under the skin surface.

-Unlike jaundice, carotenemia does not affect eye whites and tends to be harmless and reversible by adjusting diet.
+Unlike jaundice, carotenemia does not turn the whites of the eyes yellow and tends to be harmless and reversible by adjusting diet.
+That difference is important because yellow eyes point more strongly toward bilirubin-related jaundice than food-related skin tinting.

 Fungal Infections Causing Yellow Discoloration

 Certain fungal infections can alter skin color locally.
-Tinea versicolor, caused by Malassezia yeast overgrowth on oily areas of skin including face and upper chest, creates patches that may appear lighter or slightly yellowish compared to surrounding skin.
+Tinea versicolor, caused by Malassezia yeast overgrowth on oily areas of skin such as the upper chest, back, neck, and sometimes the face, creates patches that may appear lighter, darker, pink, tan, or slightly yellowish compared to surrounding skin.

 Bacterial Infections: Impetigo’s Golden Crust

-Impetigo is a contagious superficial bacterial infection predominantly caused by Staphylococcus aureus or Streptococcus pyogenes.
+Impetigo is a contagious superficial bacterial infection commonly caused by Staphylococcus aureus, Streptococcus pyogenes, or both.
 It commonly affects children but adults aren’t exempt.

-The hallmark sign is golden-yellow crusts forming around nose and mouth after small blisters rupture.
+The hallmark sign is honey-colored or golden-yellow crusts forming around the nose and mouth after small sores or blisters rupture.
 This crust gives rise to localized yellow coloring which might be mistaken for pigmentation changes rather than infection at first glance.

 The Impact of Skin Conditions Like Eczema and Psoriasis

-Psoriasis plaques sometimes develop thickened scales that appear silvery but when mixed with sebum or secondary infection could have a yellowish tone near lips.
+Psoriasis plaques sometimes develop thickened scales that appear silvery or white, but when mixed with sebum, irritation, or secondary infection they may take on a yellowish tone near the lips.

 Nail Polish Remover & Other Chemicals: An Unexpected Cause

-Surprisingly everyday chemicals come into play here too!
-Nail polish removers containing acetone if used carelessly near lips can cause irritation leading to dry cracked patches that look discolored including faint yellowness due to inflammation combined with minor pigment changes over time.
+Surprisingly, everyday chemicals can come into play here too.
+Nail polish removers containing acetone, if used carelessly near the lips or transferred by fingers, can irritate delicate skin and lead to dry, cracked patches that look discolored.
+The faint yellowness may come from inflammation, dryness, crusting, or minor post-inflammatory pigment changes over time.

 Avoiding Triggers Is Key

-Avoidance strategies include switching toothpaste brands avoiding sodium lauryl sulfate formulas; choosing fragrance-free lip products; limiting topical steroid use unless prescribed; protecting lips from sun exposure using SPF lip balms; maintaining balanced nutrition ensuring vitamin sufficiency; practicing gentle cleansing routines; seeking timely treatment for infections; consulting dermatologists for persistent discolorations beyond simple home care measures.
+Avoidance strategies include switching toothpaste brands if you suspect irritation; choosing fragrance-free lip products; avoiding unnecessary topical steroid use around the mouth; protecting lips from sun exposure using SPF lip balms; maintaining balanced nutrition; practicing gentle cleansing routines; seeking timely treatment for infections; and consulting dermatologists for persistent discoloration beyond simple home care measures.

 | Cause | Main Symptoms | Treatment/Action |